T–V distinction in the world's languages: Czech

 Traditionally, use of the informal form was limited for relatives, very close friends, and for children.
-During the second half of the 20th century, use of the informal form grew significantly among coworkers, youth and members of organisations and groups.
+During the second half of the 20th century, use of the informal form grew significantly among coworkers, youth, and members of organisations and groups.
 The formal form is always used in official documents and when dealing with a stranger (especially an older one) as a sign of respect.
-2nd-person pronouns (Ty, Tvůj, Vy, Váš) are often capitalized in letters, advertisement, etc. The capitalization is optional and is slowly becoming obsolete.
-The V verbs always end with te.
+2nd-person pronouns (Ty, Tvůj, Vy, Váš) are often capitalized in letters, e-mails, advertisement, etc. The V verbs always end with te.
 A variant of the formal form modeled after German Sie (Oni/oni, Jejich/jejich, verb onikat) was frequently used during the 19th century but has since disappeared.
 This form is also associated with the Czech Jewish community before Second World War, and still appears very often in Jewish humour as sign of local colour.
 Sometimes it is used as irony.

+During the Communist times (i.e., before 1989 in Czechoslovakia) there was a spirit of friendliness forced upon people, where everybody was forced to use T-form with calling each other “comrade” (“soudruhu/soudružko” in Czech).
+It was felt as a form of light opposition to the regime to use traditional Czech T-V forms and calling each other “Mr/Mrs” (“pane/paní” in Czech).

-In the Internet age, where people communicate under nicknames or pseudonymes and almost solely in an informal way, capitalizing (ty/Ty) is used to emphasise respect, or simply presence of respect.
-(Ty = friends, honored acquaintance, strangers ty = basic form, vy/Vy = most formal, used to create distance or express contempt, very rude if not sufficiently advocated, often used as insult itself).
+In the Internet age, where people communicate under nicknames or pseudonyms and almost solely in an informal way, capitalizing (ty/Ty) is used to emphasise respect, or simply presence of respect.
+(Ty = friends, honored acquaintance, strangers ty = basic form, vy/Vy = most formal, capitalized to show respect, used to create distance).

 In grammar, plural forms are used in personal and possessive pronouns (vy – you, váš – your) and in verbs, but not in participles and adjectives, they are used in singular forms (when addressing a single person).
 This differs from some other Slavic languages (Slovak, Russian, etc.)